mikeTwoTimes/hangman/README.md

 A blazingly fast Hangman game written in C++.

-# Compilation & Usage
+# Compilation

 Make sure you have your friendly neighborhood C++ compiler and double check to make sure it supports up to C++ 17.
 A makefile has been provided for compilation.

 # Dependencies

-You will have to pass the "words.txt" file around with the executable, and your terminal must have [ANSI escape code](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) support.
+The Hangman executable and "words.txt" must be in the same directory and your terminal must have [ANSI escape code](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) support.

 # Blazingly Fast?